 I am an Assistant Professor of Marketing at the Yale School of Management.

 I research how our moral values impact our judgment and decision-making.
-In early work, I uncovered when (and why) we blame others for their emotions, motives, and beliefs.
-Recently, I have discovered that our moral values often make us feel licensed to engage in motivated reasoning.
+In early work, I investigated when (and why) we blame others for their emotions, motives, and beliefs.
+Recently, I have investigated when our moral values make us feel licensed to engage in motivated reasoning.
 And in my current work, I am testing ways to improve reasoning by leveraging (or changing) our moral values.

 Prior to Yale, I worked at the University Center for Human Values at Princeton University.
 Prior to that, I received my PhD in Psychology from the University of Pennsylvania and my BA in Philosophy and Cognitive Science from the University of North Carolina at Chapel Hill.